sincereuk/docs/README.md

 ## Style Guide
-   * Wercker must always be lowercase, unless it's at the beginning of a sentence.
+   * Wercker must always be uppercase.
    * Prefer American English
    * All nouns which are normally two words in English should be written as two words. e.g.